 Under U.S. GAAP, the cost of acquired technology is charged to expense as in-process research and development ("IPRD") when acquired if the feasibility of such technology has not been established and no future alternative use exists.
 Canadian GAAP requires the capitalization and amortization of the costs of acquired technology.
-This difference decreases the net loss from operations under Canadian GAAP in the year the IPRD is acquired and reduces the net loss under Canadian GAAP in subsequent periods because there is no amortization expense.
+This difference decreases the net loss from operations under Canadian GAAP in the year the IPRD is acquired and increases the net loss under Canadian GAAP in subsequent periods as a result of amortization expense.